pixelmatix/SmartMatrix/README.md

 Installing Arduino libraries from GitHub has a couple pitfalls.
 [This Adafruit tutorial](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/) explains the basics of installing libraries and how to avoid the pitfalls.

 **FastLED**
 If you're having trouble compiling Aurora and are getting errors that refer to FastLED.h, try compiling the `FastLED_Functions` example first, which will help narrow down the issue.
+Also make sure you are using FastLED 3.1 or later.

 This error means the FastLED library isn't installed (correctly):
 `fatal error: FastLED.h: No such file or directory`